spatialos/gdk-for-unity/docs/content/intro-reference.md

 We recommend you take a look at the following three pages first:

-* The introduction to the two workflows: [the GameObject-MonoBehaviour and ECS Workflows]({{urlRoot}}/content/intro-workflows-spatialos-entities.md). <br/>
+* The introduction to the two workflows: [the MonoBehaviour and ECS Workflows]({{urlRoot}}/content/intro-workflows-spatialos-entities.md). <br/>
-You can choose to work with either the traditional Unity GameObject and MonoBehaviour approach or the new Unity Entity Component System (ECS) approach.
+You can choose to work with either the traditional Unity MonoBehaviour approach or the new Unity Entity Component System (ECS) approach.

 * The background document on [workers in the GDK]({{urlRoot}}/content/workers/workers-in-the-gdk.md).